Fan Buyer's Guide - Ceiling Fan Light Kits

 Given all of these ceiling fan light choices, how are you to decide what you need?

-Consider pairing ENERGY STAR fans with ENERGY STAR light kits.
+Consider pairing ENERGY STAR fans with ENERGY STAR light kits too.
 These provide a great way to save a little money when it comes to energy consumption.
 For example, ceiling fan/light combination units that have earned the ENERGY STAR rating are about 50% more efficient than conventional fan/light units that don't have this rating.
 This can help you save on utility bills.
 And these kits are efficient and long lasting, so you won't have to worry about making frequent bulb changes.
+Most modern fans also offer the option of having a superbly energy efficient LED light source.

-You can also use energy efficient fluorescent bulbs in many ceiling fans with lights.
+You can also use energy efficient fluorescent bulbs in many lighted ceiling fans.
 They are a great, long-lasting choice.
 If being able to dim your fan lights is important to you, though, stick with standard incandescent bulbs, as they have full-range dimming capabilities.

 Choosing a Ceiling Fan & FAQ